 To tell a general truth or describe an action that is repeated habitually or regularly: Such statements generally describe events or conditions happening in the past, present and future. Él toca el piano.
 "He plays the piano."
 Duermo mucho los sábados.
 "I sleep much on Saturdays."
 María escribe bien.
 "María writes well."
 Mi hija es inteligente.
 "My daughter is intelligent."

 In a narrative, to tell of the past: When telling a story or giving an account of an event, it is sometimes possible to provide the narrative in the present tense.
 Va al supermercado y pega un tiro al gerente.
-Entonces huye a México.
+Entonces huye a su casa.
 "He goes to the supermarket and shoots the manager.
-Then he flees to Mexico."
+Then he flees to his house."

 In questions, to get instructions: In English, such a usage often uses the verb "do." ¿Pago ahora o después?
 "Do I pay now or later?" ¿Dónde cambio de ropa?
 "Where do I change clothes?"